Law of agency

 The law of agency is an area of commercial law dealing with a set of contractual, quasi-contractual and non-contractual fiduciary relationships that involve a person, called the agent, who is authorized to act on behalf of another (called the principal) to create legal relations with a third party.
 It may be referred to as the equal relationship between a principal and an agent whereby the principal, expressly or implicitly, authorizes the agent to work under their control and on their behalf.
-The agent is, thus, required to negotiate on behalf of the principal or bring them and third parties into contractual relationship.
+The agent is, thus, required to negotiate on behalf of the principal or bring them and third parties into a contractual relationship.
 This branch of law separates and regulates the relationships between: